 Most PMI providers offer tiered schemes which allow you flexibility over the benefits you then offer.
 The basic schemes, for example, might offer hospital care as an in-patient or out-patient for serious illness; mid-tier policies might add in diagnostic tests and medical treatment, while top-tier schemes could bring in perks such as free prescriptions, home nursing and dentistry.
 How you then structure a policy so that different employees get what benefits, is then up to you.

-Consequently, the cost of having to part-fund such workers is likely to increase costs for virtually all businesses.
+Consequently, the cost of having to part-fund such workers will be an increased cost for businesses.

 Previously a director’s perk, salary sacrifice schemes are increasingly offered by employers to mitigate tax and to allow flexibility on how employees take their remuneration.
-Under these arrangements, you can trade part of your salary for benefits, such as pension contributions or childcare vouchers.
+Under these arrangements, you can trade part of your salary for benefits, such as pension contributions.

 Having part of a salary or bonus paid into a pension scheme has particular tax advantages.
 If you sacrifice, for example, £100 of gross salary every month and have this paid into your pension scheme, you save tax at your marginal rate plus national insurance (NI) contributions.
 Salary sacrifice also has advantages for the employer, who saves their own NI contributions.